 Lammas Day — Lughnasadh

-Aug 1 is Lammas Day, which is halfway between the Summer Solstice and the Autumn Equinox.
+Aug 1 is Lammas Day, halfway between the Summer Solstice and the Autumn Equinox.
 Lammas is Anglo-Saxon for half-mas, or “loaf-mass.”
 Communities with a significant Catholic presence celebrate it as Loaf Mass Day.
 Today many congregations move this holiday to the Sunday nearest Aug 1.

 Lammas Day comes from Lughnasadh or Lughnasa, a Gaelic festival marking the beginning of the harvest season.
 It has roots in Ireland, Scotland, and the Isle of Man.
 Modern Irish call it the Lúnasa festival; in Scottish Gaelic, it is Lùnastal.
 Lughnasadh is one of the four primary Gaelic seasonal festivals.